-Stephanie Staras, M.S.P.H., Ph.D., has been appointed director of the newly created Health Outcomes and Implementation Sciences (HOIS) Division in the Department of Health Outcomes and Biomedical Informatics (HOBI).
+Stephanie Staras, M.S.P.H., Ph.D., has been appointed interim director of the newly created Health Outcomes and Implementation Sciences (HOIS) Division in the Department of Health Outcomes and Biomedical Informatics (HOBI).
 HOIS replaces the department’s previous Division of Health Outcomes and Division of Health Policy and reflects a new emphasis on incorporating implementation science strategies in research.

 Staras is an associate professor in HOBI and a faculty member of the Institute for Child Health Policy at the University of Florida.
 She has a nine-year continually funded research program focused on increasing HPV vaccination among Florida adolescent girls and boys.
 She has served as principal investigator on seven implementation research grants, including two NIH grants, for a total of nearly $750,000.